NameMC/BASIC-SNIPING-GUIDE/README.md

 Also a note when sniping: *Expect* failure.
 Your chances of success after just starting to snipe are extremely low.
 Also take into mind that if 100 people are trying for a name only 1 will walk out with it, 99 will leave unsuccessful.
 Don't be disappointed if you miss a snipe; there are always more coming ahead, you will eventually get a name you like!

 Always be open to improving your delay and other factors which influence the results.
 Don't just blame the sniper (any sniper can get a good name if you have the right tools and mindset!)
 There are changes you can make to improve at sniping.
-The best and most affordable way to increase your chances of success is by using a VPS service to host multiple accounts.
-Most VPS services include a free trial; [my guide](https://github.com/NameMC/MULTIPLE-ACCOUNT-SNIPING) on VPS sniping covers this.
-The only thing which costs money is supplying more accounts; that's all.
+The best way to increase your chances of success is by using a VPS service to host multiple accounts.
+As of 2022, this is more difficult to utilize as Mojang requires gift card requests to come from residential IPs, not server IPs, in order to be valid.

 Lastly, I hope you have an amazing time sniping and wish you luck along your journey!